 - Critical analysis of a controversial art using the example of Home by Yann Arthus-Bertrand.

-- Emotional impact of comedy films.
+- Analyze the emotional impact of your favorite comedy film.

 - Critical analysis of Sophocles’ plays.